A comprehensive guide to executive meetings: Purpose, agendas, and best practices

 Decision-makingApproves major initiativesMakes decisions within board-set framework

-How to run executive meetings: preparations and best practices
+How to run executive meetings: Preparations and best practices

 The modern executive’s calendar is full, and meetings take up a large amount of their time.
 Senior managers now dedicate 23 hours per week to them — a significant rise from past decades.
 But how do you make sure the meeting is not just another waste of time?
 Let’s discover this in the section below.